Hong Kong’s Best Al Fresco Restaurants and Bars

 Book: 2363 2500, or

-Sink into the comfy sofas on the terrace of this hip hangout above LKF and listen to music from old school hip-hop to Latin jazz and disco to salsa.
+Hangout with the cool kids, sink into the comfy sofas on Cassio’s terrace above LKF and listen to music from old school hip-hop to Latin jazz and disco to salsa.
 The contemporary Spanish tapas menu was inspired by famous London restaurant Barrafina and there’s a creative cocktail list too.

 Where: 2/F LKF Tower, 33 Wyndham Street, Central